 Provide a bibliography of the humanities scholarship that significantly informs the project (up to two single-spaced pages).
-This bibliography should include any special collections or libraries in which archival material for the project has been identified.

-- Attachment 4 Résumés and letters of commitment (name the file "resumes.pdf")

-Include résumés (of up to two pages) for and letters of commitment from each of the humanities advisers and the key persons on the digital media team.
-Also include letters of commitment from all participating organizations. - Attachment 5 Description of a work sample (name the file "sample.pdf")
+This bibliography should also include any collections or libraries in which archival material for the project has been identified.
+Attachment 4 Résumés and letters of commitment (name the file "resumes.pdf") Include résumés (of two pages or less) and letters of commitment from the key persons on the digital media team and all consultants (including humanities advisers or scholars).
+Also include letters of commitment from all participating organizations.

-All applicants must submit a sample of previous work by the project team that best represents the approach and format of the project under review.
+Attachment 5 Description of your work sample (name the file "sample.pdf") All applicants must submit a sample of previous work by the project team that best represents the approach and format of the proposal under review.
 You may include a description of the work sample and an explanation of its relevance in this section.
 This work sample must be included as a URL.
 If necessary, provide instructions for accessing the sample.

-Attachment 6 Budget and budget notes (name the file "budget.pdf")
+Attachment 6 Budget form (name the file "budget.pdf")